CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 ## pgo CLI Installation
 Most users will work with the Operator using the *pgo* CLI tool.
 That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).
+Crunchy Enterprise Customer can download the pgo binaries from https://access.crunchydata.com/ on the downloads page.

 The *pgo* client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work